FindMySchool LogoFindMySchool

 Lubavitch House School is for girls whose families seek a tight integration of secular excellence and Jewish religious education.
 The Sixth Form in particular is exceptional, offering A-level results that compare to the best schools nationally.
 The school is not for families wanting a "casual" approach to faith; Jewishness is central to every aspect of school life.
 For Orthodox Jewish families in London and the surrounding regions, this school offers a rare combination: state-funded education with comprehensive religious study, rigorous academics, and a community rooted in shared values.
 Best suited to families for whom Orthodox Jewish observance is essential and who value education shaped by Torah principles alongside secular learning.
 The main consideration is the commitment to selective Sixth Form entry and the Orthodox Jewish environment, which requires careful reflection before applying.

 Yes.
 Ofsted rated the school Good in 2022.
-The Sixth Form is exceptional, with 67% of A-level students achieving grades A*-B, placing the school in the top 25% nationally (FindMySchool data).
-The school ranks 2nd in Hackney for A-level performance and 303rd in England.
+The Sixth Form is exceptional, with 80% of A-level entries achieving grades A*-B and 50% at A*-A in the 2025 dataset.
+The school ranks 2nd in Hackney for sixth-form performance and 247th out of 2,549 schools in England for A-level academic outcomes.
 GCSE results are solid, reflecting the school's commitment to balancing religious and secular studies.
 The school was previously rated Requires Improvement in 2013 but has improved substantially under current leadership.

 The school serves approximately 125 secondary students and 15-20 Sixth Formers, creating a tight-knit community where staff know every girl by name.
 The intake is predominantly Orthodox Jewish, reflecting the school's character and admissions criteria.
 Friday afternoons finish early for Shabbat observance.
 Assemblies include prayer and reflection.
 The atmosphere is purposeful, warm, and academically rigorous, with clear expectations for behaviour and work.